2018 Festival Artists

 C. J. Chenier

 The son of "King of Zydeco" Clifton Chenier, multi-instrumentalist C. J. Chenier is a Creole born and raised in an indigenous American culture who delivers soulful vocals and accordion.
 His first instrument was sax, which he began playing with his father's Red Hot Louisiana Band in the late 1970s.
 C. J. began playing accordion soon after, and as his father's health declined in the 1980s, C. J.'s role as accordionist increased.
-Upon Clifton's death in 1987, C. J. became the leader of the Red Hot Louisiana Band, famous for its Zydeco, a blend of cajun and creole music with a healthy dose of blues and R & B. C.J. is widely regarded as one of Zydeco’s best singers, musicians and live performers.
+Upon Clifton's death in 1987, C. J. became the leader of the Red Hot Louisiana Band, famous for its Zydeco blend of cajun and creole music with a healthy dose of blues and R & B. C.J. is widely regarded as one of Zydeco’s best singers, musicians, and live performers.

 C. J. has recorded and toured with Paul Simon and many others, taking Zydeco around the world, receiving numerous awards, and "carrying the tradition forward with reverence and some daring" (Houston Chronicle).
 C.J.’s music has always embraced the traditions of his famous father, but he continues to push the music to new levels.